 Modifications: Depending on your desired sweetness, a dash of stevia or a tablespoon of Grade B maple syrup in place of honey are both delicious options.
-For juicier and less sweet pancakes, replacing honey with a tablespoon of applesauce also works wonderfully.
+Replacing honey with a tablespoon of applesauce also works wonderfully.
 Top pancakes with butter, syrup, applesauce, or almond-butter.

 1 1/2 cups of almond flour or gluten-free pancake mix

-- 1/4 cup almond milk
+1/4 cup almond milk

-- 2 tbsp honey
+2 tbsp honey or preferred sweetener

 1/2 tsp baking soda

 1/4 tsp salt

-- 1 tsp cinnamon
+1 tsp cinnamon

-- 1 tsp almond extract (optional)
+1 tsp vanilla extract

-- 1 tsp vanilla extract (optional)
+1 tsp almond extract (optional)

 butter, syrup, applesauce, almond-butter, or jam

 1. Cut tips off of beets and wrap in tin foil.
-Roast in the oven at 400 degrees for about 30-40 minutes or steam beetroots for about 20 minutes.
+Roast beets in the oven at 400 degrees for about 30-40 minutes or steam beetroots for about 20 minutes.
 For a fast no-fuss option, use 4-5 packaged pre-cooked baby beets found in local markets.

-2. Let cool, peel, and discard skin.
+2. Let beets cool.
+Then peel and discard skin.

-5. Coat pan coconut oil or preferred cooking oil and pour large dollops of batter.
+5. Coat pan with coconut oil or preferred cooking oil and pour large dollops of batter.
 When batter starts to bubble, flip and cook the other side.

-6. Top pancakes with preferred toppings.
+6. Top pancakes with your favorite toppings.